rsdoiel/antenna/planet.md

 ---
 title: planet
-updated: 2025-05-11 12:15:34
+updated: 2025-05-11 14:07:54
 ---

 # planet

-(date: 2025-05-11 12:15:34)
+(date: 2025-05-11 14:07:54)

 ---

-## Hamas officials say group held direct Gaza talks with US
+## Hamas to release US-Israeli hostage to help reach truce

 date: 2025-05-11, from: RTÉ News

-Hamas and US representatives have held direct talks in Doha in recent days, two officials from the Palestinian militant group said, with one saying there had been "progress" towards a truce in Gaza.
+Hamas will release the Israeli-American hostage Edan Alexander held in Gaza as a part of efforts to reach a ceasefire agreement and allow humanitarian aid to enter the besieged enclave, a senior Hamas official told Reuters.

 <br>